Dhyana Mudra

 The word Dhyana in Sanskrit is made up of two essential parts- Dh Which means “Eclipse or Mind” and Yana which means “moving” or “going”.

 Meditation is the most important part of yoga, which requires deep mental concentration.
-The mind has to be removed from running thoughts and stabilized at a point or an idea, but it is best to close the eyes and try to look at the midpoint of the eyebrow and focus the mind.
-Dhyana mudra completely cleanses the internal form of the mind and leads it to positivity.
+The aim is to remove the mind from the ongoing thoughts and fix it on one point or thought, but it is best to close the eyes and try to look at the mid point of the brow and concentrate the mind.
+Dhyana Mudra completely purifies the internal nature of the mind and leads to positivity.

-Dhyana mudra is also known as Samadhi mudra.
-According to Hinduism, the godhead sits in a meditation position and places the right hand inside the left hand in the lap with the palms turned up.
-This position is known as Yoga mudra.
-A deep secret is hidden in the yoga mudra.
+Dhyana Mudra is also known as Samadhi Mudra.
+According to Hinduism, the deity sits in a meditative posture and places the right hand inside the left hand in the lap with the palms facing upwards.
+This position is known as yoga posture.
+There is a deep secret hidden in yoga postures.

 Dhyana Mudra is associated with the meditation that performing together with deep breathing and meditation asanas.
 It is a yogic hand gesture that is performed by placing the right hand on the palm of the left hand. the meditation mudra that is created by this is also called Amitabh Dhyana Mudra.
 For anyone who has to sit for long periods of meditation, this Dhyana is appropriate.